 What to consider when choosing an MDR provider

 With cyberattacks on the rise, organizations are looking for the best solution to protect their data and customers.
 Many are choosing MDR as the preferred security solution to stay safe from threats.
-Technological research and consulting firm Gartner predicts that one-half of all organizations will use managed detection and response services to monitor, detect and respond to threats by 2025.
+Technological research and consulting firm Gartner predicts that one-half of all organizations will use MDR services to monitor, detect, and respond to threats by 2025.

-Lyndon discusses the people, process and technology aspects of choosing an MDR provider.
-He also tells how threat intelligence, vulnerability management, forensics, incident response and experience are all important considerations when choosing a provider.
-Find out which questions Lyndon suggests you ask any potential managed detection and response provider and what you can expect when using MDR services.
+Lyndon discusses the people, process, and technology aspects of choosing an MDR provider.
+He also tells how threat intelligence, vulnerability management, forensics, incident response, and experience are all important considerations when choosing a provider.
+Find out which questions Lyndon suggests you ask any potential MDR provider and what you can expect when using MDR services.

 You need a comprehensive security solution to protect your organization from evolving cyber threats.
 An MDR provider can work with your cybersecurity team and integrate relevant technology to keep your organization safe from a cyberattack.